 Recognize the Signs of Caregiver Stress & Burnout

-- Exhaustion, lack of energy, and fatigue
+- Exhaustion, low energy, and fatigue

 - Lack of sleep or irregular sleeping patterns